1937 Australian referendum (marketing)

 The Constitution Alteration (Marketing) Bill 1936, was an unsuccessful proposal to alter the Australian Constitution to ensure that the Commonwealth could continue legislative schemes for the marketing of agricultural produce such as the quota for dried fruits.
 It was put to voters for approval in a referendum held on 6 March 1937.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Marketing) 1936'?

+Proposed Changes to the Constitution

 The proposal was to insert section 92a into the constitution as follows: